How to Develop Your Powers of Thought.

 Now despite that wonderful possibility and the inexpensiveness of thought, very few people actually indulge in serious thought.
 It is avoided as being boring and non-productive.
 But the fact of the matter is this, if you want to improve your mind, and are determined to do so, you must do lots of it.
 If you do this, your knowledge and understanding of life and the universe will enable you to live at a much deeper level, will enable you to increase your earnings dramatically, and will help you to achieve your life's dreams and goals.

-Have a question for jon?
-Ask or leave a comment below!
+Have a question for jon or want to leave a comment?
+Click here.